Q. Do I need to have a formal leadership position in my organization or community?

-A. Please apply with one project in mind.
-However, we expect and understand that your project will evolve over the course of your Fellowship experience.
+A: Please apply with one project in mind.
+However, we expect and understand that your project will evolve over the course of your program experience.

-A. All teams must be composed of three members.
+A: All teams must have three members.
 We see collaboration and working with partners as a key part of a successful project and a key learning.
 Consider forming a team with people from your organization/community and beyond, including from other sectors.

 Q. Do I need to work in the same organization as my team members?

-A. The Fellowship can accommodate only three members per team.
-However, teams are encouraged to share ideas and learnings from the Fellowship with others in their organization or community.
+A: The program can accommodate only three members per team.
+However, teams are encouraged to share ideas and learnings from the LSJC with others in their organization or community.

 - Time and capacity to attend live online sessions and commit to project work